nycdotnet/advent-of-code-2022/README.md

 ### Day 4:

 I did this manually at first but then remembered C# has a Range class added in C# 8.
 After reminding myself about that, I went back to doing it manually as Range appears to only implemented to assist with getting ranges in collections.
 Pretty cool that days 1-4 run in just about 32 ms.  Flexing that revised Regex system including named capture groups and parsing from spans.

+### Day 5:

+This one was interesting.
+Definitely had a much more complicated parsing requirement - effectively parsing a diagram and a set of instructions.
+It was interesting to realize that LINQ doesn't really seem to have a thing to fork a stream, but maybe I'm missing something.
+Like "do this until you find condition X, then switch to this other method" would be interesting to have a way to do, but I wonder how you'd aggregate it - possibly in a tuple of enumerables?
+Anyway - I was able to do it in two parts and the rest of the problem was pretty simple.
+One was literally using Stack and then the second part was reversing the order that the stack would work.
+I used a List here but maybe there's a better way by switching to use List<T>s instead of Stack<T>s.
+Not sure, but it's done.

+I am getting the sense that this year is way easier than last year, though I am sure there will be a mind-blowing one soon enough.
+No bit fiddling yet this year yet.